kalanaS95/Light-Weight-DIFT/README.md

 - **cd /tmp**
 - **rm -r screengrab**
 - **rm screengrab.zip
-This is to remove the payload injected by the attacker on the victim computer.
+This is to remove the payload injected by the adversary on the victim computer.
 It is not necessary to remove the payload.
 But it will avoid attacker script asking to replace the files from the first attack when re running the attack.**